xdg_wm_base

 bit mask of constraint adjustments

-Set the adjustment to be done when constrained
+set the adjustment to be done when constrained

 Specify how the window should be positioned if the originally intended position caused the surface to be constrained, meaning at least partially outside positioning boundaries set by the compositor.
 The adjustment is set by constructing a bitmask describing the adjustment to be made when the surface is constrained on that axis.